ezrosent/frawk/info/overview.md

   variables](https://github.com/ezrosent/frawk/blob/0cf6bd7554ba14193f32337ea54bd1a8f1401f1f/src/compile.rs#L694)
   are referenced by a function, and the functions that it calls.

-I would consider myself a novice in these areas, so if you know of any good examples of the state of the art in this area, let me know.

 ## Differences from AWK

-frawk's structure and language are borrowed almost wholesale from AWK; using frawk feels very similar to using awk, nawk, or gawk. frawk also supports many of the more difficult awk features to implement, like printf, and user-defined functions.
+frawk's structure and language are borrowed almost wholesale from AWK; using frawk feels very similar to using mawk, nawk, or gawk. frawk also supports many of the more difficult awk features to implement, like printf, and user-defined functions.
 While many common idioms from AWK are supported in frawk, some features are missing while still others provide subtly incompatible semantics.